 Best Practices Forum

 We value showcasing practices that have a positive impact on the organization and its people.
-The annual Best Practices Forum, co-sponsored by Provost Jonathan Holloway and Senior Vice President Craig Johnson, is a day-long event for mid- to upper- level staff leaders across Northwestern learn from each other, network, and build community.
+The annual Best Practices Forum, co-sponsored by the Provost and the Senior Vice President for Business and Finance, is a day-long event for mid- to upper- level staff leaders across Northwestern learn from each other, network, and build community.

 This unique event features session content ranging from transferable work practices to inspirational and innovative initiatives that highlight Northwestern’s excellence in its many forms across our three campuses.
 The forum amplifies the great work that occurs across academic and administrative units.

 - Enhance visibility and awareness of University priorities, values, and goals to make clear linkages between staff roles and the University’s mission.